mikeymascatu/DigiNote/README.md

 <img width="2932" height="1024" alt="PLA, PETG, TPU" src="https://github.com/user-attachments/assets/c87709fc-4d47-4ae8-b2c9-4afb21187af6" />

+# **UPDATE 12/21: IMPORTANT INFORMATION**
+### Issues have been found in the current design revision, which can result in damage to the electronics.
+Please DO NOT continue with this version unless you are prepared to face the risks!

 # **Description**

 DigiNote is a portable, distraction-free, WiFi-connected digital sticky note that integrates your calendars, agendas, to-do lists, and other desk activities into a single package.
 DigiNote is powered by a Raspberry Pi Pico 2W and a tri-color E-ink display, offering a power-efficient, sustainable alternative to both digital and physical methods for organizing your life!
 DigiNote is also extremely modular and entirely open source, so the platform is open to any customization.
 Want to make an album art display?
 An alarm clock?
 DigiNote is a versatile tool that can be taken far from its original software to be whatever you need it to be!